dogweather/forkful/content/en/elixir/testing-and-debugging/using-an-interactive-shell-repl.md

   \ code snippets in real-time.
 Elixir programmers use the REPL, called IEx\u2026"
 lastmod: '2024-03-13T22:44:59.783973-06:00'
 model: gpt-4-1106-preview
-summary: "An interactive shell, or REPL (Read-Eval-Print Loop), lets you try out code\
+summary: An interactive shell, or REPL (Read-Eval-Print Loop), lets you try out code snippets in real-time.
-  \ snippets in real-time.
-Elixir programmers use the REPL, called IEx\u2026"
 title: Using an interactive shell (REPL)
 weight: 34
 ---